 As the technology progress, hydrogen fuel cells will be able to afford energy for a range of stationery and portable applications.
 Hydrogen-powered vehicles are merely one example, but they could also be employed in more miniature applications such as domestic and larger-scale heating systems.
 Like ICE powerplants, the roles of energy storage capacity (i.e. the fuel tank) and engine size are decoupled.
 In contrast, battery-based power (i.e. power mounts linearly with mass) offers excellent design versatility.

-The democratization of Power Supply
+The Democratization of Power Supply

 Hydrogen fuel cells can diminish the dependency of a nation on fossil fuels, which will help democratize energy and power supplies worldwide.
-This increased independence will establish an interest for various countries that are currently reliant on fossil fuel stocks.
+This increased independence will establish an interest in various countries that are currently reliant on fossil fuel stocks.
 Of course, this will also withdraw the problem of rising fossil fuel prices as supplies decrease.

 Fuel Cells Disadvantages

 Although the mentioned attractive advantages of fuel cells, here we are going to present some disadvantages of these systems.

 Despite being the most plentiful ingredient in the Universe, hydrogen does not exist on its own, so it needs to be extracted from the water via electrolysis or insulated from carbon fossil fuels.
 Both of these methods need a notable amount of energy to accomplish.
 This energy can be more than that obtained from the hydrogen itself as well as being costly.
 Besides, this extraction typically requires the use of fossil fuels, which in the absence of CCS undermines hydrogen’s green credentials.

 Considerable Investment for Development